Ridge Racer Revolution: Gameplay

 Like the first Ridge Racer, the player normally starts with four cars.
 The remaining eight are selectable on winning the mini game before the title screen (the mini game is Galaga '88 instead of the original game's Galaxian).
 They are mostly unchanged; their names (certain cars are named after other Namco titles) and specifications are similar to the first game.
 After the player wins the first three circuits, reversed versions are unlocked, and Time Trial features an additional opponent driving a secret car.
-There are three secret cars; the '13th Racing' (from the first Ridge Racer) of the Novice course, and the new '13th Racing Kid' (of the Intermediate course) and 'White Angel' (of the Expert course).
+There are three secret cars; the '13th Racing' (from the first Ridge Racer) of the Novice course, and the new '13th Racing Kid' (of the Intermediate course) and 'White Angel' (of the Expert course), the car featured on the cover art.
 These cars are unlocked upon winning the respective course's Time Trial race.Ridge Racer Revolution features two hidden modes; 'Drift Contest', where points are earned according to how well spins are performed on certain corners, and 'Pretty Racer' (also known as 'Buggy mode'), in which the cars size appears with deformed body sizes, similar to Choro-Q cars, which led to the arcade game Pocket Racer.
 Mirrored tracks that function identically to the original game are accessible.
 Like the first game, a music CD can be inserted and listened to instead of the soundtrack.
 Unlike the first game, only the last course played is loaded into the PlayStation's memory; to switch, the game disc needs to be reinserted before loading.